Isaac Osei

-Isaac Osei is the former Member of Parliament of Subin Constituency in the Ashanti Region.
-He is also the former managing director of Tema Oil Refinery and Chief Executive Officer of the Ghana Cocoa Board and one time Ghana High Commissioner to the UK.
-Osei serves as the Chairman of Ghana Ports and Harbours Authority, Algebra Securities Ltd, Algebra Capital Ltd, and Intravenous Infusions Ltd.
+Isaac Osei is a former Member of Parliament for Subin Constituency in the Ashanti Region.
+He is also the former managing director of Tema Oil Refinery and chief executive officer of the Ghana Cocoa Board and one time Ghana High Commissioner to the UK.
+Osei serves as the chairman of Ghana Ports and Harbours Authority, Algebra Securities Ltd, Algebra Capital Ltd, and Intravenous Infusions Ltd.

 Early life and education

 Isaac Osei was born on March 29, 1951, at Ashanti Newtown in the Ashanti Region, Kumasi.

 He attended the State Primary School in Kumasi from 1957 to 1960 and thereafter attended Achimota Primary School from 1960 to 1963.
 He entered Achimota School in 1963.
 After completing Achimota School in 1970, he studied at the University of Ghana, Legon where he graduated with B.Sc.
 (Hons) Degree in Economics in 1973.
 He further studied Mathematics and Statistics at the Economics Institute at the University of Colorado in Boulder, USA.
-Osei, in addition, holds a master's degree in Development Economics, from Williams College in Massachusetts, USA from 1976 to 1977.
+Osei, in addition, holds a master's degree in Development Economics, from Williams College in Massachusetts, US from 1976 to 1977.

 Career

 He began his career at the Ministry of Finance and Economic Planning in Ghana where he worked at the Industry, Mining and Forestry Division prior to moving into the Macro- Economic Section of the Ministry.

 He founded Ghanexim Economic Consultants Ltd and consulted for the World Bank, USAID and the Ghana Government on several projects in Ghana.
 Mr. Osei was also the managing director for E.K Osei & Engineers & Contractors Company, as well as Intravenous Infusions Ltd, the largest manufacturer of intravenous infusions and small volume injectable in West Africa.
 Osei is an economist by profession.
-He is currently the Chairman of Ghana Ports and Harbours Authority.
-He was previously the Managing director of Tema oil Refinery and the Chief Executive Officer of Ghana CoCoa Board.
+He is currently the chairman of Ghana Ports and Harbours Authority.
+He was previously the managing director of Tema oil Refinery and the chief executive officer of Ghana CoCoa Board.